 - Schedule an in-district meeting with your State Representative and Senator to share your environmental priorities for the 2019 session.
 MCE can help prepare you for the meeting or participate if a staff person is available.

-- View our most recent bill tracker from 2022 Session.
+- View our bill tracker for the 2023 Legislative Session.

 - For questions, please contact Melissa Vatterott, MCE policy director, at firstname.lastname@example.org.